Carl Platou: Career

 Platou grew up in Kristiania, finished his secondary education in 1902 and enrolled in law studies at the University of Oslo.
 He graduated with the cand.jur. degree in 1908, and worked as a law clerk in Elverum for two years.
 He then worked one year as a lawyer's clerk in Kristiania before being hired as a secretary in the Ministry of Justice and the Police.
 In 1915 he was promoted to subdirector.
 In 1925 he spent one year in auditing before being promoted to deputy under-secretary of state in the Ministry of Justice.

-He represented a non-partisan list in Aker municipal council from the 1920s, and served as deputy mayor from 1930 to 1931.
+He represented a non-partisan list on the municipal council for Aker Municipality from the 1920s, and served as deputy mayor there from 1930 to 1931.
 He was also the chair of Akers Elektrisitetsverk from 1927 to 1935 and a member of the board of Akers Sparebank and Freia.
 He also held lectures at the University of Oslo, and was a member of several public commissions and committees.